Skip to main content

 How is WRD addressing PFAS?

-The WRD Board of Directors has established the PFAS Remediation Program, which provides over $60 million in grant funding to groundwater purveyors in the Central Basin and West Coast Basin to design and construct treatment systems that will remove PFAS from impacted drinking water wells.
-In addition, WRD continues to monitor groundwater quality in distinct aquifers using a network of over 300 nested wells as we have done for over 50 years.
-WRD also continues to work with our State and Federal partners to secure funding to provide treatment for contaminated drinking water sources, especially for low-income or disadvantaged communities, where well closures can significantly increase the cost of tap water.
+In addition to the PFAS Remediation Program discussed above, WRD continues to assess groundwater quality in distinct aquifers using a network of over 350 nested monitoring wells, as we have done for over 60 years.
+WRD also continues to work with our State and Federal partners to secure funding to provide treatment for contaminated drinking water sources, especially for underserved communities, where well closures can significantly increase the cost of tap water.

 What happens if these chemicals are found in my water supply?